Adam Han-Gorski violin concert and MPMS ART's exhibition

 All photos: K. Litak

-Thank you to all our guests who joined @mnpolishmedicalsociety at the Minnesota State Capitol for opening the exhibit: An Interrupted Childhood - the Polish WWII Survivors in Minnesota.
-It was an honor to have guests featured in the exhibit join us.
-The photographs and stories of Adam, Anatol, Leonard, Magdalena, Maria, Walter, and Wiktor will be displayed at the Landmark Center through April 30, 2023.
+Heartfelt gratitude was extended to all the guests who joined the Minnesota Polish Medical Society at the Minnesota State Capitol for the exhibit's opening: "An Interrupted Childhood - Polish WWII Survivors in Minnesota."
+It was an absolute honor to have the featured individuals from the exhibit join the event.
+The poignant photographs and stories of Adam, Anatol, Leonard, Magdalena, Maria, Walter, and Wiktor will be displayed at the Landmark Center until April 30, 2023.

 Elizabeth Suszynski joined us with her book about Cold War Era immigration, marking the start of Phase Three of the Kalejdoskop Project,

 If you missed the opening, join us for part two of a two-part presentation.
 The first part was held on Zoom on March 2, 2023, and the second on April 6th at 7 PM, also on Zoom.

 An Interrupted Childhood-Polish WW2 Survivors is part of the Kalejdoskop Polski, MN project that has received grant support from the Minnesota Historical Society, Metro Regional Arts Council, and the Minnesota State Arts Board.

 Dr. Katarzyna Litak is the project manager, exhibition curator, and graphic designer.
 She is also MPMS President.

 Documentary photographer Grzegorz Litynski was contracted to perform the visual history part of the project. www.litynski.com